mbosley/intro-scientific-analysis/README.md

 ### Week 3: Types of Causal Claims and Causal Logics

-- Topic 5: Types of Causal Claims
+- Class 5: Types of Causal Claims
-- Topic 6: Causal Logics
+- Class 6: Causal Logics
+   - *HOMEWORK 1 DUE*

 #### Reading:

 - "General and Specific Knowledge in the Social Sciences": on Canvas (under Modules)
-- For Next Week's Tutorial - Wikipedia entry: Causes of the French Revolution
+- Wikipedia entry: Causes of the French Revolution
-- For Next Week's Tutorial - Wikipedia entry: Russian Revolution: ONLY the section on "Background," including its 3 subsections
+- Wikipedia entry: Russian Revolution: ONLY the section on "Background," including its 3 subsections

 ### Week 4: Studying Causality Empirically: Concepts, Variables, and Measures

-- Topic 7: From Concepts to Variables
+- Class 7: From Concepts to Variables
+   - *MIDTERM EXAM IN FIRST HOUR OF CLASS*
-- Topic 8: From Variables to Measures
+- Class 8: From Variables to Measures
+   - *HOMEWORK 2 ASSIGNED*

 #### Reading: